All Episodes

 Thank you so much.

-And and indeed there it is, it is it is comical when people in government uh uh wag a finger at at people in the private sector for mismanagement of money.
+And indeed, it is comical when people in government wag a finger at people in the private sector for mismanagement of money.

-Uh here is President Obama taking a uh uh a full length ad to criticize Mitt Romney's business credentials.
+And one of the prime examples, here is President Obama taking a full-length ad to criticize Mitt Romney's business credentials.

 Really?

-I I would think that anybody criticizing Mitt Romney's business credentials, am I just being unfair here and suggesting that anyone taking issue with Mitt Romney's business credentials should perhaps actually have some business credentials?
+I would think that anybody criticizing Mitt Romney's business credentials, am I just being unfair here in suggesting that anyone taking issue with Mitt Romney's business credentials should perhaps actually have some business credentials?

 Just saying.

-and that didn't Did Lionel Richie just get bounced from a show?
+Did Lionel Ritchie just get bounced from a show?

-Uh okay, though like we're making another what is it, duets or something with Kelly Clarkson and Robin Thick and John Legend and uh Jennifer Nettles from Sugarland.
+They're making another, what is it, duets or something with Kelly Clarkson and Robin Fick and John Legend and Jennifer Nettles from Sugarland.

-God cracked I can't f I've I know that, but I can't find my car keys.
+God cried, I know that, but I can't find my car keys.

-Um but Lionel Richie was in there for a bit, and I guess duets is the contestants get to come in and um and sing with already established singers.
+But Lionel Richie was in there for a bit, and I guess duets is the contestants get to come in and sing with already established singers.

-We clearly, clearly these these reality shows, these um competition shows are just a big old rock of crack for people because we're from dancing with the stars to idle, America's got talent debuts tonight.
+We clearly, clearly, these reality shows, these competition shows are just a big old rock of crack for people because from Dancing with the Stars to idle, America's Got Talent debuts tonight.

-Uh you know, I I got a tiny theory about it.
+You know, I got a tiny theory about it.

 I have a tiny, tiny theory about it.

-Because in a world especially in a TV world where so much is canned and so predictable, it's it's the same reason that sports remains popular.
+Because in a world, especially in a TV world where so much is canned and so predictable, it's the same reason that sports remains popular.

-You know, if it's an NBA playoff game or something that's going on right now, I mean you you you truly do not know exactly how it's gonna turn out.
+You know, if it's an NBA playoff game or something that's going on right now, I mean, you truly do not know exactly how it's going to turn out.

 Let's go to the phones.

-I think that's part of what this popularity is, is that in this world of so many things that are canned and predictable, you you never really know how the voting is gonna go on idle or dancing with the stars or or what bizarre things somebody's gonna do on America's Got Talent or or something like that.
+I think that's part of what this popularity is, is that in this world of so many things that are canned and predictable, you never really know how the voting is going to go on Idol or Dancing with the Stars or what bizarre thing somebody's going to do on America's Got Talent or something like that.

 There you go.